-The purpose of this article is not to furnish an exhaustive list of drought-tolerant trees.
-Instead, my goal below is to alert homeowners to the diversity of choices available.
-That is, the noteworthy traits of the selections below run the gamut from great fall foliage to evergreen foliage to exceptional flowering exhibitions, and from towering giants to medium-sized plants to dwarfs.
+When shopping for drought-tolerant trees, be aware that the choices available are diverse.
+Noteworthy traits of the selections below run the gamut from great fall foliage to evergreen foliage to exceptional spring flowering displays, and from towering giants to medium-sized plants to dwarfs.
 All hold up well under dry conditions once established but do need to be watered adequately as young plants.

-You... may wonder how some specimens manage to qualify for inclusion in a list of drought-tolerant trees, while others do not.
-Do the qualifiers possess certain beneficial traits that help them withstand dry conditions better?
-Are there common threads that run through some of the selections on this list?
-The answer on both counts is yes.
+You may wonder how some specimens manage to qualify for inclusion in a list of drought-tolerant... trees, while others do not.
+The qualifiers possess certain beneficial traits that help them withstand dry conditions better.
+There are common threads that run through some of the selections on this list.
 The Warnell School of Forest Resources points to a few of these beneficial traits, citing:

 - Leaves that use water efficiently